q23175401/ImageProcessing/README.md

 # Introduction
-This is an building image processing algorithm from scratch project.
+This is a building image processing algorithm from scratch project.

 Also an implementation of a simple photoshop-like application for acnes and freckles removal.